 My Favorite Vitamin C Serums

 Finally, another serum I’ve used and love is the Vichy LiftActiv Vitamin C Brightening Skin Corrector ($28.50).
 It contains 15% pure Vitamin C plus hyaluronic acid, and is a fragrance-free formula that’s great for sensitive skin like mine.
-This one absorbs really quickly so it layers well with other products without feeling heavy.
-The bottle is small enough so that you can get through the entire thing before it oxidizes too much, despite the dropper bottle.
+This is the thinnest and most liquid formula, absorbing really quickly and completely into the skin.
+The bottle is small enough so that you can get through the entire thing before it oxidizes too much, despite the dropper bottle, though it is small in size.